svm-git/NeuralNet/README.md

 ### Fully Connected Layer

 Fully connected layer computes an inner product of a weighted sum of inputs plus bias for each element of the output tensor.
-The fully connected layer supports only a rank-1 tensors for input and output, and it is best to use a [reshape layer](#reshape-layer) to transform tensors of a higher rank into a rank-1 tensor.

 To create a new instance of a fully connected layer, use *neural_network::make_fully_connected_layer* helper function.
 You can also customize the initial weights and regularization parameter of the layer.
 This example creates a fully connected layer with 10 input and 5 output neurons and initializes its weights and bias with a uniformly distributed random values in range -0.5..0.5, and configures regularization to 0.00003.